memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 [^one-var-eclass]: In general, you just have one variable e-class in a slotted e-graph.
 After all, all variables are equal up to renaming.
 [^groups]: This is using simplified assumptions: In chapter III, we will see that different applications of a p-class will not always yield different e-classes.
 [^impl]: In the current implementation, we actually store `unionfind[c3] = (c2, [x := y, y := x])`, as it uses canonical names (`x, y`) instead of canonical positions (`0, 1`).
 But that's a matter of taste.
+[^termination]: Technically, for recursive e-classes these functions would not terminate, but I hope it's clear what I mean.
+Think of these sets as the smallest fixed-points under these equations.